Top 14 Instagram automation tools for engagement and DM features (2026)

 Are comment-to-DM automations safe to use?

-Do I need an Instagram business account?
+Do I need an Instagram Business or Creator account?

-Will automation hurt my engagement?
+Will automation hurt my Instagram engagement?

 Join automations strategies and Instagram Insights weekly